farhat-lab/mtb-illumina-wgs-evaluation/README.md

 To run the SnakeMake pipeline you need to provide:
 - a) Path to a target outout directory
-- b) A config file with paths to H37Rv reference files (FASTA and GBK formats)
+- b) A config file with paths to H37Rv ([NC_000962.3](https://www.ncbi.nlm.nih.gov/nuccore/NC_000962.3) ) reference files (FASTA and GBK formats)
-- c) A config file specifing computational resource requirements for
+- c) A config file specifing computational resource requirements for steps of the pipeline when using [SLURM](https://slurm.schedmd.com/documentation.html)

 ```